Aliases for COPA Gene

 GeneCards Summary for COPA Gene

 COPA (Coatomer Protein Complex Subunit Alpha) is a Protein Coding gene.
-Diseases associated with COPA include autoimmune interstitial lung, joint, and kidney disease and autoimmune interstitial lung disease-arthritis syndrome.
-Among its related pathways are Transport to the Golgi and subsequent modification and Cholesterol and Sphingolipids transport / Transport from Golgi and ER to the apical membrane (normal and CF).
+Diseases associated with COPA include Autoimmune Interstitial Lung, Joint, And Kidney Disease and Lymphocytic Choriomeningitis.
+Among its related pathways are Arf1 pathway and C-MYB transcription factor network.
 GO annotations related to this gene include structural molecule activity and hormone activity.
+An important paralog of this gene is STRN3.

 UniProtKB/Swiss-Prot for COPA Gene